WraySmith/caRecall/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.

-There were no NOTEs but this is the first submission for this package.
+* 0 ERRORs
+* 0 WARNINGs
+* 1 NOTE - this is a new release

 ## Downstream dependencies
 There are currently no downstream dependencies for